 The only problem is that the motorway is closed with fences and barbed wire on both sides and then it is quite complicated to come and go where there are villages.

 Sometimes, especially in the most desert part, you need to ride the highway, it’s theoretically forbidden to bicycles but no one complains, also because this is the only road leading to Urumqi.

-The road to Sayram Lake is a continuous ascent, from 0 to 2000msl in around 40km.
-The scenery is pretty nice, with white cliffs, green trees and a lovely stream that runs through the valley.
+The road to Sayram Lake is a continuous ascent, from 0 to 2000msl is around 40km.
+The scenery is pretty nice, with white cliffs, green trees, and a lovely stream that runs through the valley.

 As we climb we meet two other cyclists, they only speak Chinese so we cannot exchange much information.

 Almost at 2000msl, there’s a 2 km tunnel at the end of a huge turnpike.
 These bridges are impressive here.

 We reach the Sayram Lake at 6 pm.
 It starts to rain and the weather gets chilly, the highway goes along the lake for about twenty kilometers, but we stop now, we don’t know where the next barbed wire break could be.

 In the Kazakh language, Sayram means ‘blessing’.
 The lake is also known as Santai Haizi.
 It is the largest (458 km²) alpine lake in Xinjiang and also the highest (2,070 m).